bfelger/bfelger.github.io/pages/resurrecting-rom/pt-3-dusting-off-cobwebs.md

 > So it's not a MUD; it's a SUD. _(har har)_

-But all of our target platforms can run in server mode, and will run soon-to-be misnamed `game_loop_unix()`.
+But all of our target platforms can run in server mode, and will run the soon-to-be misnamed `game_loop_unix()`.
 The solution is to simply rename it to `game_loop()` everywhere it appears.

 ### A Couple Random Things...